-- Had a massive Book Quiz that included all the governers, TAs and staff as well as pupils
+- Had a fun Book Quiz that included all the governers, TAs and staff as well as pupils.

 - Responded to my blogs (responses are from parents, too.
-It’s great to include them in this).
+It’s important to include them in this).

 - Promoted the patron of reading idea in the Times Educational Supplement and on Reading Zone

 - Used social networking sites such as Twitter to spread the word about the role.

 - Had a visit from the then Wales Minister for Education and Skills, Leighton Andrews, to look at the scheme.
 This was televised on both BBC and ITV Wales News channels (11 January 2013).

 - Bought books I’ve recommended for their library and classroom